cosmos/cosmos-sdk/docs/architecture/adr-044-protobuf-updates-guidelines.md

 #### 3. Fields SHALL NOT be renamed.

 Whereas the official Protobuf recommendations do not prohibit renaming fields, as it does not break the Protobuf binary representation, the SDK explicitly forbids renaming fields in Protobuf structs.
 The main reason for this choice is to avoid introducing breaking changes for clients, which often rely on hard-coded fields from generated types.
-Morever, renaming fields will lead to client-breaking JSON representations of Protobuf definitions, used in REST endpoints and in the CLI.
+Moreover, renaming fields will lead to client-breaking JSON representations of Protobuf definitions, used in REST endpoints and in the CLI.

 ### Bumping Protobuf Package Version